yash-gautam9953/docify/README.md

 ## 📥 Download

  You don’t need to clone the repo just for the .exe.
-Directly download it using PowerShell:
-  Inside your project folder and run it.
+Simply download it using PowerShell inside your project folder and run it.

     Invoke-WebRequest -Uri "https://github.com/yash-gautam9953/docify/raw/main/docify.exe" -OutFile "docify.exe"